 Web Page Item Description Enable SIP Operation Enables or disables SIP operation.
-SIP Settings SIP Server Use this field to set the address (in dotted decimal notation or as a canonical name) of the SIP registrar.
+SIP Settings Primary SIP Server Use this field to set the address (in dotted decimal notation or as a canonical name) for the Primary SIP Server.
 This field can accept canonical names of up to 255 characters in length.
-Backup SIP Server 1 Backup SIP Server 2 When the primary SIP Server goes offline and the device fails to register after the normal re-registration interval, the controller will fall back to using Backup SIP Server 1.
+Primary SIP User ID Type the SIP User ID for the Primary SIP Server (up to 64 alphanumeric characters).
+Primary Auth ID Type the Authenticate ID for the Primary SIP Server (up to 64 alphanumeric characters).
+Primary SIP Auth Password Type the Authenticate Password for the Primary SIP Server (up to 64 alphanumeric characters).
+Backup SIP Server 1 Backup SIP Server 2 • If all of the Primary SIP Server and Backup SIP Server fields are populated, the device will attempt to stay registered with all three servers all of the time.
+You can leave the Backup SIP Server 1 and Backup SIP Server 2 fields blank if they are not needed.
+In the event of a registration failure on the Primary SIP Server, the device will use the next highest priority server for outbound calls (Backup SIP Server 1).
 If Backup SIP Server 1 fails, the device will use Backup SIP Server 2.
 If a higher priority SIP Server comes back online, the device will switch back to this server.
-You can leave the Backup SIP Server 1 and Backup SIP Server 2 fields blank.
+Backup SIP User ID 1 Type the SIP User ID for the Backup SIP Server Backup SIP User ID 2 (up to 64 alphanumeric characters).
+Backup SIP Auth ID 1 Type the SIP Authenticate ID for the Backup SIP Server Backup SIP Auth ID 2 (up to 64 alphanumeric characters).
+Backup SIP Auth Password 1 Type the SIP Authenticate Password for the Backup SIP Backup SIP Auth Password 2 Server (up to 64 alphanumeric characters).
+Use Cisco SRST When selected, the backup servers are handled according to Cisco SRST (Survivable Remote Site Telephony).
 Remote SIP Port Type the Remote SIP Port number (default 5060) (8 character limit).
 Local SIP Port Type the Local SIP Port number (default 5060) (8 character limit).
 Outbound Proxy Type the Outbound Proxy as either a numeric IP address in dotted decimal notation or the fully qualified host name (255 character limit [FQDN]).
 Outbound Proxy Port Type the Outbound Proxy Port number (8 character limit).
-SIP User ID Type the SIP User ID (up to 64 alphanumeric characters).
-Authenticate ID Type the Authenticate ID (up to 64 alphanumeric characters).
-Authenticate Password Type the Authenticate Password (up to 64 alphanumeric characters).
 Register with a SIP Server Check this box to enable SIP Registration.
-For information about Point-to-Point Configuration, see Section 2.3.5.1, "Point-to-Point Configuration".
-Re-registration Interval (in seconds) Type the SIP Registration lease time in minutes (default is 60 minutes) (8 character limit).
-Re-registration Interval (in seconds) Unregister on Reboot When selected, on boot, the device will first register with a SIP server with a expiration delay of 0 seconds.
-This has the effect of unregistering any current devices on this extension.
+For information about Point-to-Point Configuration, see Section 2.4.6.1, "Point-to-Point Configuration".